openlayers/openlayers/CONTRIBUTING.md

  * Use uppercase for `@const` variables.

+### Configure your editor

+If possible, configure your editor to follow the coding conventions of the library.
+A `.editorconfig` file is included at the root of the repository that can be used to configure whitespace and charset handling in your editor.
+See that file for a description of the conventions.
+The [EditorConfig]( http://editorconfig.org/#download) site links to plugins for various editors.

 ### Pass the integration tests run automatically by the Travis CI system

 The integration tests contain a number of automated checks to ensure that the